Spring-Adjacent Games for an Almost-but-Not-Quite Outdoors Spring Birthday Celebration

 Kid Friendly Things to Do

-It will be hard to keep a straight face during a human ring toss game, but you must keep it together if you really want to win!
+It will be hard to keep a straight face during a human ring toss game, but keeping it together is a must when a win is at stake!
 Human ring toss is a fun riff on the classic game.
-Instead of trying to throw rings around sticks, you’ll work in pairs trying to throw inflatable pool rings around one another.
-It might sound crazy, but you’ll have a blast doing it.
-If you have to bring this one inside, just make sure you have an open area wide enough to throw the pool rings.
-Feel free to get creative with the rules, but if you need some guidelines check out Kid Friendly Things To Do and their set of standards for the game.
+Instead of trying to throw rings around sticks, players work in pairs trying to throw inflatable pool rings around one another.
+It might sound crazy, but it's a total blast play.
+If the party is forced inside, just make sure there's an open area wide enough to throw the pool rings.
+Feel free to get creative with the rules, but if more guidelines are in order, check out Kid Friendly Things To Do and their set of standards for the game.

 Giant DIY Outdoor Kerplunk Game

-If you love playing the board game Kerplunk, then you’ll love the giant DIY version even better.
+If playing the board game Kerplunk is a household favorite, then the whole family will love the giant DIY version even better.
 In this IRL version, the sticks become PVC pipes and the marbles turn into ball pit balls.
 The rules of the classic board game otherwise stay the same.
 However, the game has a different challenge now that the pieces are ten times bigger.
 This game works both inside or out, so it’s great to keep in mind regardless of the weather.
-See how you can make your very own version over on Design Dazzle.
+See how to make this giant version over on Design Dazzle.

 Play Party Plan

-Scavenger hunts are one of those activities that can be different no matter how many times you do them.
-Not only can the difficulty be adjusted depending on the age range of your guest, but a good scavenger hunt can also be done with photos or even a simple checklist.
-Scavenger hunts are also easy to customize to match the theme of your party — just check out these Star Wars or Disney-themed party scavenger hunts for some inspiration!
+Scavenger hunts are one of those activities that can be different no matter how many times they're done.
+Not only can the difficulty be adjusted depending on the age range of your kiddo's guests, but a good scavenger hunt can also be done with photos or even a simple checklist.
+Scavenger hunts are also easy to customize to match the theme of any party — just check out these Star Wars or Disney-themed party scavenger hunts for some inspiration!

 The Idea Room

 Take the competition to a new level with giant Jenga.
-If you’re pretty handy and good with tools — adults, we’re talking to you here — then make your own version and give the tiles your own personal spin with a customized paint job.
+If you’re pretty handy, you can build your kiddo their own version and give the tiles a personalized spin with a custom paint job.
 No worries if tools aren’t your thing, you can easily buy a set already prepared as well.
-This game is great both outdoors on the grass or inside, just make sure your setup isn’t near anything breakable if the pieces come tumbling down!
+This game is great both outdoors on the grass or inside, just make sure the setup isn’t near anything breakable if the pieces come tumbling down!

 Giant Cardboard Scrabble